Băiuț: Mining

 Mining was the main economic activity in the area for much of its history.
 The gold here made the Băiuț mines an economically significant area in the Kingdom of Hungary.
 In the years after the Romanian Revolution, around 1,200 miners from Băiuț as well as nearby villages worked in the mines in the commune.

 Around the year 2009, mining in Băiuț stopped.
 Economic life slowed down considerably, as employment fell.

-On the 27th of March 2018, at around 3:30 am, a powerful noise followed by flooding with pit water from the shut-down Breiner Mine hit Băiuț.
+On 27 March 2018, at around 3:30 am, a powerful noise followed by flooding with pit water from the shut-down Breiner Mine hit Băiuț.
 The acidic water, polluted by iron, manganese, and zinc, made its way into the nearby Lăpuș River.
 Authorities estimate the wildlife damage at one tonne of killed fish.
 Following the accident, the Maramureș County Prefect, Vasile Moldovan, requested that the company responsible for shutting down the commune's mines, Conversmin, pay for the repopulation of the river.

 Demographics

 Ethnicity

-At the 2011 census, 64.8% of inhabitants were Romanians and 34.8% Hungarians.
+At the 2011 census, Băiuț had 2,340 inhabitants; of those, 64.8% were Romanians and 34.8% Hungarians.
+At the 2021 census, the commune had a population of 1,990.

 Administration and Politics

 As a result of the 2020 Romanian local elections, Viorica Maciuc of the National Liberal Party was elected as mayor of Băiuț commune.
+At the 2024 elections, Krisztiana-Loredana Mureșan-Bertoti of the Social Democratic Party was elected mayor.